anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-provided-proximity-registrar-cert: MUST contain the own LDevID(Reg) EE certificate to ensure the registrar in proximity is the target registrar for the request.

 * agent-signed-data: The registrar MUST verify that the data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not contained in the agent-sign-cert properties of the pledge-voucher-request, it must fetch from a repository.
+  If the certificate is not contained in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched from a repository by the registrar if an "agent-proximity" assertion is requested.

-* agent-sign-cert: May contain the base64-encoded LDevID(RegAgt) certificate data.
+* agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) EE certificate.
-  If contained the registrar MUST verify that the credentials used to sign the data have been valid at signature creation time and that the corresponding registrar-agent was authorized to be involved in the bootstrapping process.
+  If contained the registrar MUST verify that the credentials (LDevID(ReAgt) EE certificate and optionally the certificate chain), used to sign the data, have been valid at signature creation time and that the corresponding registrar-agent was authorized to be involved in the bootstrapping process.
+  If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) EE certificate and perform this verification, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data.
+  This requires, that the registrar is able to fetch the LDevID(RegAgt) certificate data (including the intermediate CA certificates if existent) based on the SKID.

 If validation fails the registrar SHOULD respond with the HTTP 404 error code to the registrar-agent.